-- Compensation plans incorporate elements of discretion for the Board thereby permitting risk adjustments to be made so that payouts are not overly influenced by an unusual result in a given area. - The Audit Committee carries out a review, at least annually, of the financial risks associated with Keyera's business and the Health, Safety and Environment Committee is responsible for overseeing operational and business risks as part of its mandate.
-These analyses inform compensation decisions by virtue of the overlap of Committee members on these Committees and the Compensation and Governance Committee, together with the formal reporting to the Board. - Weighting toward long-term incentives mitigates the risk of encouraging short-term goals at the expense of the long-term sustainability and profitability of Keyera.
+• Compensation plans incorporate elements of discretion for the Board thereby permitting risk adjustments to be made so that payouts are not overly influenced by an unusual result in a given area.

+- The Audit Committee oversees the financial risks associated with Keyera's business, the Health, Safety and Environment Committee is responsible for overseeing operational and business risks and the Compensation and Governance Committee oversees talent management and compensation risk matters.
+The risk oversight and analysis carried out by each committee informs compensation decisions. - Weighting toward long-term incentives mitigates the risk of encouraging short-term goals at the expense of the long-term sustainability and profitability of Keyera.
 Further, executive officers only receive Performance Awards under the LTIP which have three year performance periods, which aligns with the risk horizon of many of Keyera's major projects. - The nature of the primary financial measures used to calculate incentive compensation (distributable cash flow per share) is also a measure of Keyera's ability to pay.
-Compensation to executive officers is a small percentage of both revenue and distributable cash flow. - Guidelines with respect to maximum bonuses or grants (as a percentage of base salary) have been established for both the STIP and the LTIP. - The STIP and LTIP have maximum corporate performance multipliers of two times. - The Compensation and Governance Committee receives regular updates on the status of expected payout multipliers under the LTIP to understand (i) the potential value of outstanding LTIP Awards in light of potential future performance, and (ii) the effectiveness of the LTIP. - Regular independent comparative reviews of Keyera's incentive plans and corresponding targets and milestones help to ensure continued relevance and applicability. - Regular assessments of pay mix for executive officers ensures there is appropriate alignment between pay-atrisk based on incentive compensation plan targets and base pay. - Keyera's compensation philosophy is based on maintaining a common structure for employees, including the executive officers.
-This means that the compensation across all business units is the same and all executive officers participate in the same compensation plans as all other employees. - Anti-hedging guidelines, together with Keyera's Insider Trading Policy and Procedures, ensure continued alignment of executives' incentives with shareholder objectives.
+Compensation to executive officers is a small percentage of both revenue and distributable cash flow. - Guidelines with respect to maximum bonuses or grants (as a percentage of base salary) have been established for both the STIP and the LTIP. - The STIP and LTIP have maximum performance multipliers of two times. - The Compensation and Governance Committee receives regular updates on the status of expected payout multipliers under the LTIP to understand (i) the potential value of outstanding LTIP Awards in light of potential future performance, and (ii) the effectiveness of the LTIP. - Regular independent comparative reviews of Keyera's incentive plans and corresponding targets and milestones help to ensure continued relevance and applicability. - Regular assessments of pay mix for executive officers ensures there is appropriate alignment between pay-atrisk based on incentive compensation plan targets and base pay. - Keyera's compensation philosophy is based on maintaining a common structure for employees, including the executive officers.
+This means that the compensation across all business units is the same and all executive officers participate in the same compensation plans as all other employees. - Anti-hedging guidelines, together with Keyera's Insider Trading Policy and Procedures, ensure continued alignment of executives' incentives with shareholder objectives. - A clawback policy has been adopted to establish a framework for recovery of incentive compensation inappropriately granted or paid to the Chief Executive Officer in the event of a material restatement of Keyera's financial statements due to fraud, gross negligence or intentional misconduct of the Chief Executive Officer.